Pseudoscience

 The suicide rate for these conditions is high, the quality of life for those who do not kill themselves is low.
 They do not need yet another exploitation or false promise of help.

 I have had quite a few clients that have come to see me spouting all kinds of strange buzzwords about their modes of operations, their coping styles and their schema types.
-I have asked what those words actually mean and my clients had no idea, so clearly it didn’t help.
+I have asked what those words actually mean, or at the least, what they mean to them.
+My clients had no idea, so I would assume these phrases and concepts didn’t help.
 It took much longer to get to the core problems, causes and useful solutions so that my clients could experience gains that were not dependent on luck.
 It was much harder to help these clients out of the self blame victim mode that schema left them in.

 Summary

-When Young proposed his ideas for addressing what he thought was the root cause of some complex mental ill health, his logic was sound for the time and the therapies he meshed together were also considered mostly sound at the time.
-Unfortunately, we now know that his proposed reason for complex mental ill health is wrong and the therapies that he meshed together are mostly flawed.
+When Young proposed his ideas for addressing what he thought was the root cause of some complex mental ill health, his logic was sound for the time and the therapies he meshed together were also considered somewhat sound at the time.
+Unfortunately, we now know that his proposed reason for complex mental ill health is wrong, and all of the therapies bar CBT that he meshed together are flawed.
 Research into Schema Therapy effectiveness shows grossly incompetent studies are the norm, and the tiny percentage that were passable showed only a small, limited, positive gain.
+If schema therapy worked like they claimed it does, it shouldn’t he hard to find and provide clinical evidence that it works, yet after 25 years, the papers are awful and the few papers that pass basic quality checks are faint positives.
+If you were investing in product with that kind of record, you would wisely not invest in it.